 This week’s challenge:

-Ask your students to decide how they might best introduce your local neighbourhood to the children of Canada in one easy step.
-(Remember: the purpose is for your students to introduce your community, not your school or themselves!)
+Ask your students to decide how they’d like to introduce your local neighbourhood to the children of Canada.
+(Remember, the purpose is to introduce your community, not your school or students themselves.)

 Will it be

-- … a Welcome video in front of the heart of the neighbourhood or an identifying sign?
+… a Welcome video in front of the heart of the neighourhood or an identifying sign?

-- … a collage of artwork your students have made showing their favourite places?
+… a collage of artwork your students make to show their favourite places?

 Or perhaps your students have already created something that you’ve never gotten around to uploading….